tmoss4/bkr/README.md

 - Start by reviewing config.yml
 - _data/navigation.yml for top level navigation
-- _data/network and services for some footer information, config.yml for others
+- _data/network and services for some subfooter information
+- config.yml for footer information
 - Moved old pages to archive
 - Text can be split without break tags
 - File extensions on things like images are case-sensitive